Diocese of Santa Rosa in California: 1700 to 1840

+After the Mexican War of Independence ended in 1821, Spain ceded Alta California and Baja California to the new nation of Mexico.
 The first Catholic presence in the area was the establishment of the Mission San Francisco Solano in present-day Sonoma in 1823 by Jose Altamira.
-The area was then part of the Province of Alta California in the Spanish colony of New Spain.

 In 1828, a Native American woman was listening to Juan Amoros preaching to a group by a creek near present-day Santa Rosa, now part of Mexico.
-She stepped forward and asked to be baptised a Christian.
-Since it was the feast day of Rose of Lima, Amoros baptised her as Rosa and named the creek and its surrounding area as Santa Rosa.
+She stepped forward and asked to be baptized a Christian.
+Since it was the feast day of Rose of Lima, Amoros baptized her as Rosa and named the creek and its surrounding area as Santa Rosa.
 The Asistencia Santa Rosa de Lima was established there.